karrot-dev/karrot-frontend/README.md

 <br>
 <br>

-This is the frontend repository, i.e. the browser-side software that powers [karrot.world](https://karrot.world).
+This is the frontend repository, i.e. The browser-side software that powers [karrot.world](https://karrot.world).
 Have a look at our server-side code at [karrot-backend](https://github.com/yunity/karrot-backend), too!

 ## Features

-- manage information about store cooperations :apple:
+- Manage information about store cooperations :apple:
-- schedule one-time and recurring food pickups :calendar:
+- Schedule both one-time and recurring food pickups :calendar:
-- gather feedback about pickups :mag:
+- Gather feedback about pickups :mag:
-- talk with users before they become group members :heavy_plus_sign:
+- Talk with users before they become group members :heavy_plus_sign:
-- express your trust and let newcomers take up responsibilities :bulb:
+- Give newcomers responsibilities and show your trust :bulb:
-- communicate with your team in group, store, pickup and private chats :speech_balloon:
+- Communicate with your team via Group, Store, Pickup, and Private chats :speech_balloon:
-- handle conflicts amongst team members with score voting :star:
+- Handle team member conflicts via score voting :star:
-- receive notifications in real-time via e-mail, Android app and web browser push :loudspeaker:
+- Receive real-time notifications via our Android app, e-mail, and web broswer push notifications :loudspeaker:
-- use karrot in your preferred language :globe_with_meridians:
+- Use karrot in your preferred language :globe_with_meridians:
-- upload your group logo and customize public information :camera:
+- Upload a group logo and customize your public information :camera:

-## foodsaving worldwide
+## Foodsaving worldwide

 The [foodsaving worldwide team](https://foodsaving.world/team) provides additional resources to build up foodsaving, e.g. an infopage on [foodsaving.world](https://foodsaving.world), where all the intel is gathered.

 ## Development goals

-Our current development goals are prioritized and written down in our [elaborate roadmap](ROADMAP.md).
+Our current development goals are prioritized and written down in our [elaborate roadmap.](ROADMAP.md)

-We are keeping the features down to a minimum, in order to progressively build up useful software.
+To ensure we build useful software, we are currently keeping features to a minimum.

 ## Releases

-Look into our [change log file](CHANGELOG.md) for a quick overview of past versions and recent changes.
+For a quick overview of recent changes and our version history have a look at our [change log file.](CHANGELOG.md)

 ## Translation